 Ambien DUI - VC 23152

 Charges of DUI of sleeping pills is complicated.
 It is hard to prove the “sleep driving” phenomenon or driving while not fully awake after taking a sleeping pill.
+This means that sedative-hypnotic sleeping substances have the ability to induce people into doing things that they are not fully conscious of, such as driving.
+However, is has been proven in certain cases that this is not an effective argument for defending a DUI of sleeping pill charges.
 According to California Vehicle Code 23152(e), driving under the influence of sleeping pills such as Lunesta or Ambien is regarded as a criminal offense.
 Ambien is one sleeping pill that is known to impair drivers.Scenarios in which you may be arrested for DUI

 There are two common scenarios in which you may be arrested for DUI of sleeping pills: